 As promised, here is the blessing DRESS pattern and tutorial from this baby blessing outfit!
-This dress was so fun to make.
+This blessing dress pattern was so fun to make.
 It looks really fancy, but you’ll be surprised at how simple it actually is.
 I posted the coordinating bonnet tutorial last week in this post.

 I wanted a super frilly and really long dress for Mae’s blessing.
 I used an off-white linen and 3 different kinds of lace.
 I love the vintage feel it has, but I did give it a more modern sleeve.
 I am super happy with how it turned out, we had a fun and great day with her in this dress!

-The lace is really the selling point for this gown!
 I started by just making the bonnet and I wasn’t quite sure if I would even make the dress, we had another on hand.
 But I got going and it was just too fun.

 -2 yards off-white linen (or cotton)